redhat-cip/edeploy/docs/eDeployUserGuide.rst

    PXEMNGRURL = http://192.168.122.1:8000/
    METADATAURL = http://192.168.122.1/

+You can have multiple sections representing different deployments.
+The ``<section>`` name is found according to the ``SECTION=<section>`` kernel boot argument instead of the default ``SERVER`` section when no argument is specified.

-The following table provide the list of setting and their usage.
+The following table provide the list of settings and their usage for each section.
 To insure a proper installation, the directory owner is mentioned.

 ================  ====================================================================  =========
 Setting name                   Usage                                                    Directory Owner